samira-estes-garcia/wishlistar/README.md

 - Run all rake migrations with `rake db:migrate`
 - Start up a local server using `shotgun` and navigate to the provided url

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/samira-estes-garcia/wishlistar.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/samira-estes-garcia/wishlistar/blob/master/CODE_OF_CONDUCT.md).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).